-And then the other thing that I really love is Zoom.
-Because my team is actually scattered all over the world.
-I have business coaches in California and Chicago, my VA lives in New Zealand, my customer service associate’s in Tennessee, so we can all get together on Zoom and we can have virtual conferences and it’s really easy to use and it’s free.
+And then the other thing that I really love is Zoom, because my team is scattered all over the world.
+I have business coaches in California and Chicago, my VA lives in New Zealand, and my customer service associate’s in Tennessee.
+We can all get together on Zoom and have virtual conferences. it’s really easy to use and it’s free.

 Kelly: Yeah, yeah, I love it.
 That’s great, thanks for that.
-I just wanted to ask you how do you optimize your day as an entrepreneur and with multiple streams of income, different things happening as well as sometimes you’re in the actual, you know, whether it’s working with clients, but then you’ve got other hats where you’re promoting/creating, like, there’s a lot of balls in the air really when you’ve, you know, when you are a creative type person and trying to bring that into business as well.
+I just wanted to ask you how do you optimize your day as an entrepreneur?
+You are a creative person and trying to bring that into business as well.
+You have so much on your plate and you’re juggling a lot of balls.
 So what are some of the things that you do to make it all work for you?

 Ashley: I guess, a little bit, actually ties into the technology question.
 One of the tools that I really love is Asana and it’s a project management tool.
 There are others like Base Camp and things like that.
 I found Asana works really well for myself and my team, and that just helps me take one big project, list out every single step that I need to take to complete that project, and then it lets you assign it to yourself or a staff member or team member and then also put a due date on it.
 It’s also really cool because you can comment back and forth, different people can add ideas, and that really just helps me get things organized and kind of map it out.
 So that helps me really stay on track and see what’s coming up in terms of deadlines and due dates.

 The other thing that I would really recommend to anyone watching, I read this life-changing book last year.
 It was called The 12 Week Year, and I can’t remember the author.
 It’s probably right over here on my bookshelf.
-But it really talked about, instead of looking at your whole year and everything that you want to get done for the year, you just look at the next 12 weeks and you pretend like if you only had those 12 weeks, if that was really like your year, how would you organize things differently?
+Instead of looking at your whole year, it teaches you to only look at the next 12 weeks.
+You pretend like if you only had those 12 weeks as your year, how would you organize things differently?
 What would you focus on?
-And it really makes you put the most important things first and not get so caught up in the little tedious things.
+It really makes you put the most important things first and not get so caught up in the little tedious things.

-Ashley: It’s kind of like that 80:20 rule, right?
-Like 80% of your time usually gets eaten up in the other things and it’s really only 20% that really has an impact.
+Ashley: It’s kind of like that [80:20] rule, right?
+As in, 80% of your time gets eaten up by the other things.
+Only 20% really makes an impact.
 So, 20% of the work ends up having 80% of the impact.
-So, that really helped me get a lot clearer on how I needed to structure and prioritize things and then when I go into my project management software like Asana, it just helps me look at it through a different lens.
-You know, what’s really urgent and important, and if something’s not important, I don’t do it.
+So, that really helped me get a lot clearer on how I needed to structure and prioritize things.
+Now when I go into my project management software like Asana, it just helps me look at it through a different lens.
+You know, what’s really urgent and important.
+If something’s not important, I don’t do it.
 If it’s not urgent, I do it later.
 So, it just really helps kind of get that organized and keeping me and my team kind of on the same page.

 Kelly: Great, yeah, that’s really good.
 And do you have something that you can offer to the audience today?
 I think you might have a little free gift there that would be fantastic for them to come over and check out?

 Ashley: I sure do.
 So, the thing that I wanted to share with everyone who’s watching is my Marketing for Healers Checklist.
-And although this is something that I designed specifically for healing arts practitioners, it’s really something that you could use in any service-based business.
+Although this is something that I designed specifically for healing practitioners, you could use in any service-based business.

-And it’s some creative, boot-strappy ideas to doing marketing on the cheap when you don’t have a big budget to invest.
-And it’s just something that I kind of compiled for myself as a little checklist, and then I thought, I people would love this, because these were all the things that I did in the earlier days to build my business before my business could, you know, afford bigger kinds of advertising campaigns and that sort of thing.
-And most of the practices, we still use today, even though we are a bigger company now.
+It’s some creative, boot-strappy ideas to doing marketing on the cheap when you don’t have a big budget to invest.
+It’s something that I compiled for myself as a little checklist.
+Then I thought, people would love this!
+These were the things that I did earlier on to build my business before I could afford bigger advertising campaigns.
+Most of the practices we still use today, even though we are a bigger company now.

 Kelly: Fantastic, I think I might download that one for myself.
-So, we’re going to put a link through the video and everybody can come over and jump on and download that one.
+We’re going to put a link through the video so everybody can come over and download it.
 So that sounds amazing, thank you.

 Ashley: You’re so welcome!

 Kelly: Thanks so much for your time today.
 I really enjoyed.
-I’m going to have to go back and re-watch this interview because you just gave me so much to think about.
+I’m going to go back and re-watch this interview – you just gave me so much to think about.
 I really appreciate it.

 Ashley: Well, thanks so much for having me, Kelly, it was my pleasure.

 Kelly: No worries at all.
 Enjoy the rest of your evening.
-I know it’s evening where you are and morning over here, so, I hope it’s fantastic, what’s left of it, for you.
+I know it’s evening where you are and morning over here, so, I hope it’s fantastic.

 Ashley: Thank you.